 Easter’s early this year, which means that Mardi Gras is too!
 Get ready to party down Bourbon Street on February 9 by making these fun and easy masks with your Cricut Explore.
 They’re perfect for a Fat Tuesday party, either as part of your ensemble or as photo booth props.
 They make great decor as well, since you can cut them at any size you want!

 I’ve never used Cricut’s adhesive foil before, but it’s definitely one I’m going to keep coming back to!
 It’s one of my favorite materials that I’ve worked with so far.
-The three they sent me have almost a stainless steel quality about them — a little like they’ve been brushed.
-They sent me purple, gold, and silver, and I added black and green card stock to make the masks sturdier and round out the Mardi Gras color palette.
+They have almost a stainless steel quality about them — a little like they’ve been brushed.
+I had purple, gold, and silver, and I added black and green card stock to make the masks sturdier and round out the Mardi Gras color palette.

 Supplies + Tools